Thursday, 17th December 2009

 Once complete hit the next button once again and repeat these steps for the other drives in your system.
 When you have completed these steps for all your drives then click the “Ok” button.
 Clicking “OK” on the Windows Home Server Settings window will take you back to the add-in main window where you can see your new wireframe.
 Notice that click on a drive highlights it in the wireframe and click on a drive in the wireframe highlight it in the list so now you can be sure you configured the wireframe correctly.

-in the top right of the window.
+If we go back to the settings window you can also see the other options this Add-in has.
+Simply click the setting icons in the top right of the window.
 Here you can turn on the option to display real-time information on drive temperature and access.
 Also you may set the thresholds for remaining capacity and how often this information is updated.

 Overview